imizc/cycle/README.md

 A round management library for Roblox.
 Cycle handles the full loop - intermission, map voting, team assignment, round timing, and win conditions - so your game logic only has to care about what makes your game unique.

 Built to be generic.
-Works for any game mode.
+Works for any game.

 ---